 A Woeful Wednesday:

 There are so many things that have crossed my mind during these past few months.
 But there are no answers that I can find anywhere to really help put my mind at ease.
-I guess it doesn’t help that I am a chronic overthinker and google research expert.
+I guess it doesn’t help that I am a chronic over thinker and google research expert.
+I am sharing my ectopic pregnancy story in the hopes that it will bring awareness to this topic.

 The back story